Call for Papers

 Format

-For LaTeX authors, submissions should be in the double-column format using \documentclass[sigconf, review, anonymous=false]{acmart}.
+Submissions must use the double-column format.
+For LaTeX authors, submissions should use \documentclass[sigconf, review, anonymous=false]{acmart}.

-(Please use the downloadable LaTeX template or the Overleaf template.)
+(Please use the downloadable LaTeX template or the Overleaf template.
+For Word authors, please use the double-column submission template.)

 Non-anonymized

-Unlike the paper track, demonstration submissions should not be anonymized, as we use single-blind review.
-Authors must provide their names and affiliations throughout all submission materials (paper and any supplementary material).
+Unlike the Papers track, submissions should not be anonymized, as they undergo single-blind review.
+Authors must provide their names and affiliations throughout all submission materials.

 Floor plan